mark-casey/KPM/README.md

  - Manageability
  - Simple to redeploy

-# Software layout
+# Jobs/Tasks/Software/Deployment Host layout
-A single server (which will not run OpenStack components - we'll call it the 'NOS'/Non OpenStack Server) is deployed with Vagrant, Docker, and Virtualbox (or etc.).
-Each of the following is a separate Vagrant guest using the Docker provider, except MAAS which uses the Virtualbox provider:
+A single host (which will not run OpenStack components) is deployed with Vagrant, Docker, and Virtualbox (or similar virtualization product).
+This document will refer to this host as Kolla's deployment (or operator) host, even though technically the normal jobs performed by that host (plus a few) are really running as Vagrant guests on the host.
+These are arranged as follows:
+ - Running via Vagrant's virtualbox provider:
- - PXE and IPMI management are handled by Canonical's MAAS
+     - PXE boot services and IPMI power management are handled by Canonical's MAAS
+ - Running via Vagrant's docker provider:
- - Private Docker registry is run from Docker's registry:2 image
+     - Private Docker registry is run from Docker's registry:2 image [docker provider]
      - Kolla's deployment/operator host is also built as a container.
-(Vagrant starts this container automatically as well, so we simply pass a runtime command of 'exit'.)
+(Vagrant starts this container automatically [as that is just what it does when it finishes building from a Dockerfile], so we simply pass an overridden runtime command of 'exit'.)

 # Physical network

+vlans described here are on a d-link switch, which people have described as conceptually odd or backwards in their configuration (though they are still generally interoperable with gear from other brands)

+1. A vlan for management network - this is the network you get if you plug into the switch untagged.
+This network has Internet access behind a NAT router.
+Ansible's target addresses are in this network, and Kolla's management VIP is also chosen from this network.
+The MAAS Vagrant guest handles DHCP on this network.
+Hardware that needs an IP prior to the MAAS guest coming up (this far: the router, the switch, the physical deployment host, the MAAS guest itself) are statically assigned.

+2. A vlan for IPMI network.
+If your hosts have dedicated IPMI NICs, the ports they plug into are untagged on the switch for this network.
+Other ports are set as tagged for this network as-needed (such as the uplink to the NAT router).
+DHCP for the IPMI network is provided by the NAT router (the existing test setup runs the DHCP server on a vlan interface added to the router for this network, so you may need more than a SOHO router to do this - Mikrotik RB450G in use here.)

 # Installation